svelteuidev/svelteui/apps/docs/src/pages/contributing.md

 ## Contributing workflow

 - Decide what you want to contribute
-- If you want to implement new feature discuss it with a maintainer ([Discord](https://discord.gg/2J2xmzCS79) or [Discussions](https://github.com/svelteuidev/svelteui/discussions/categories/feature-requests)) before jumping into code
+- If you want to implement a new feature, discuss it with a maintainer ([Discord](https://discord.gg/2J2xmzCS79) or [Discussions](https://github.com/svelteuidev/svelteui/discussions/categories/feature-requests)) before jumping into code
-- After finalizing issue details work on code, please follow commit convention
+- After finalizing the issue details and the code, please follow commit convention
 - Submit a PR if everything is fine
 - Get a code review and fix all issues noticed by a maintainer
 - PR is merged, and we're done!